vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   to pass.

 `ct netif set` *ctid* *ifname*
   Change network interface properties.
-The container has to be stopped for this command to be allowed.
+Only the shaper can be changed while the container is running.
+For other changes, the container has to be stopped first.
   Available options depend on interface type.

     `--link` *bridge*
       What bridge should the interface be linked with.
 Applicable only for